 Balayage Pros and Cons

-This beloved technique is universal; it looks amazing on everyone!
+This beloved technique is universal; it looks amazing on every hair type!

-It’s also lower maintenance than traditional highlights or ombre.
+It’s also lower maintenance than traditional highlights, like foil highlights, or ombre.

 Balayage allows you a longer grow-out period, so it doesn’t have to be refreshed as often.